Part-Time Employee Assistance Program (EAP) Coordinator

 - Master's Degree in Social Work (MSW), Licensed Clinical Social Work, or Doctorate in Clinical Psychology (Ph.D.) required.

-- At least ten years of clinical experience and five years in an EAP setting with a diverse population.
+- At least ten years of clinical experience and one year in an EAP setting with a diverse population.

 - Minimum of two to five years of experience in a supervisory position.